 In fact, the Minister's response has little to qualify it as an apology.
 While it may contain many excuses, it does not contain the words "apology", "apologize", "sorry", or really any terminology characteristic of apologies.

 And as if this treason and this non-apology weren't enough, they didn't even take the time to fill the response form properly ("Prepare in English and French marking ‘Original Text’ or ‘Translation’" at the very top?
-Oh please, better stay silent if you can't help!)
+Talk about adding insult to injury!)